kubernetes-analysis/kubernetes-analysis/blog.md

 ```

 Looks like it is not classified as bug for a release note, which seems to work.
-Selecting a good threshold is also not that easy, but sticking to something > 50%
+Selecting a good threshold is also not that easy, but sticking to something >
-should be the bare minimum.
+50% should be the bare minimum.

 # Automate Everything

 The next step is to find some way of automation to continuously update the model
 with new data.
-If I change any source code within my repository, then I'd like
+If I change any source code within my repository, then I’d like
 to get feedback about the test results of the model without having a need to run
 the training on my own machine.
 I would like to utilize the GPUs in my
 Kubernetes cluster to train faster and automatically update the data set if a PR